stgeorgeshurstville/bulletin/_docs/prayer.md

 ---

 ## Collect
-Almighty and everlasting God, ruler of all things in heaven and earth, mercifully hear the supplications of your people, and grant us your peace all the days of our life; through Jesus Christ our Lord.
+Almighty and everlasting God, mercifully look on our infirmities; and in all our dangers and necessities stretch out your right hand to help and defend us; through Jesus Christ our Lord.
 Amen.

 ## Week F